-This week is based in the traditional French mountain village of Barèges, with accommodation at our lovely chalet “Les Cailloux”.
-During the Neouville Nature Reserve mini-trek, we spend two nights in different refuges.
+This week is based in a traditional French mountain village with 3* B&B accommodation.
+During the Neouvielle Nature Reserve mini-trek, we spend two nights in different refuges.

 The Refuge de l’Oule at 1820m altitude, has 10-man dormitories with bunk beds.
 It’s just beside the Lac de l’Oule, a dammed lake at the entrance to the Neouvielle Nature Reserve.

 The Refuge Bastan, at 2230m, is very remote and has limited facilities (but an unbeatable location and great food!).
 There’s a communal dormitory with sleeping platforms, or the exterior tent, which has bunk beds.
 There is an outside spring for washing and a composting toilet.
 You may like to freshen up at the end of the day with a dip in the warm, shallow lake beside the refuge.

 The refuges provide blankets but we recommend bringing a sheet sleeping bag liner and head torch for the evenings.
 Meals are also provided.

 The price shown for an Discoverer guided mountain walking week includes:

 - Communal dormitory accommodation and all meals at mountain refuges